Case IH

-Case IH is an American agricultural machinery manufacturer.
+Case International Harvester, or short Case IH, is an American agricultural machinery manufacturer.
 It was created in 1985 when Tenneco bought selected assets of the agricultural division from International Harvester and merged it into its J.I.
 Case Company (IH then became Navistar).
 Today Case IH is owned by CNH Industrial, an American-Italian corporation.

 Products

 The Case IH Module Express 625 picks cotton and simultaneously builds cotton modules.

 Case IH offers agricultural equipment, financial services, and parts and service support for farmers and commercial operators through a network of dealers and distributors.